dpnrlz/mint-c-replicator/README.md

 # What this is (and is not)

 This project is a collection of steps and shell scripts to replicate your customised Linux Mint system (settings for desktop and most apps) to other, fresh installations of Linux Mint.
 It is not a download-and-use package, but a guide meant to be adapted to each case.
-NOTE that **this does not a back up your data files**, it's only for preparation of a new system (although you can of course modify this to include some sort of backup).
+NOTE that **this does not back up your data files, images, etc.**, it's only for preparation of a new system (although you can of course modify this to include some sort of backup).
 Alternatively, it is possible make your own ("DVD/USB") install media to include/exclude software, configurations, etc., but for small-scale use that's not as simple as the recipe I show here --making your own linux install media is simpler if you have to deploy the same system on lots of computers, but if you need that you won't be reading this guide!

 **Use-case**: you have installed and configured your Linux Mint and software, are happy with the way it looks and works, and now you want to replicate the same on other computers (maybe on virtual machines to do other stuff) without doing everything by hand again and again.

 This is most useful when you always do the same things to a new system so that it looks and behaves the way you want; some examples:
-* You define some variables and aliases in your ~.bashrc file.
+* You define some variables and aliases in your `~/.bashrc` file.
 * You like to add some particular applets (like weather, etc.) to the panel.
 Adding applets is easy enough, but: 1) they have to be added one by one, 2) they also have to be configured one by one, and some applets have many settings to modify (for example, maybe you want the "System Monitor" but don't want to show the "Load", and so on).
 * In the file manager (e.g. Nemo), you prefer a different column order, or different columns, column widths, toolbar buttons, view, etc.
 * You want to apply some theme.